 Risk related to the regulatory and legal framework

 To deal with these risks, the Piaggio group has always invested in research and development into innovative products, anticipating any restrictions on current regulations.
-Moreover, the Piaggio group is not only a member of Confindustria (Confederation of Italian Industry), but also adheres to the most important national and international associations in the automotive sector, such as ACEM, ANFIA and ANCMA, which represent and protect the economic, technical and regulatory interests of the automotive sector in institutional and political forums, with authorities, entities and associations with national and international competence in industrial policy and individual and collective mobility of people and goods.
+Moreover, the Piaggio group is not only a member of Confindustria, but also of important national and international associations in the automotive sector, such as ACEM (chaired by Michele Colaninno), ANFIA and ANCMA, which represent and protect the economic, technical and regulatory interests of the automotive sector in institutional and political dimensions, and with the authorities, bodies and associations responsible, at national and international level, for industrial policy and the individual and collective mobility of persons and goods.

 Risks associated with natural events

-As part of the assessment of risks related to climate change, the Piaggio group has not currently identified as relevant risks related to the inability to achieve strategic objectives due to changes in the external context (also taking into account possible impacts on the supply chain) and possible inadequate management of atmospheric emissions.
+As part of the assessment of risks related to climate change, the Group has not currently identified as relevant risks related to the inability to achieve strategic objectives due to changes in the external context (also taking into account possible impacts on the supply chain) and a possible inadequate management of atmospheric emissions.

 The process of identifying these risks, as well as the assessments of their relevance and significance, were conducted both on the basis of the internal context as well as on the basis of the dynamics of the reference market, and current regulations.